Gorgie: Industry

 McVitie & Price Ltd was established in 1830 on Rose Street in Edinburgh.
 The firm moved to various sites in the city, before completing the St. Andrews Biscuit Works factory on Robertson Avenue in 1888.
 Though the factory burned down in 1894, it was rebuilt the same year.
-It is one of the claimed sites of where the digestive biscuit was invented.
+It is one of the sites where the digestive biscuit was claimed to be invented.
 The site was closed in 1969, when production ceased and operations were transferred to Levenshulme in Manchester, and Harlesden in London.
 After closure, Ferranti occupied the buildings as an electronics factory until the 1980s.

 In 1906, pharmaceutical research company T&H Smith Ltd moved from Canongate to the district.
 Now merged with two other Edinburgh-based medical research companies, they form medicinal-opiate producer MacFarlan Smith.

 The chemical plant of Cox's glue and gelatin works, and the Caledonian Brewery also developed in the area.

 Places of worship

 What is now Gorgie-Dalry Parish Church can be traced back to the Tynecastle church opened in 1891 after several years of outreach by Rev. George Wilson since 1885; it is affiliated to the Church of Scotland.